-carrying on private practice in England and Wales as a firm at any time after 1 October 2011.
-Refer to the definitions in Rule 3 for guidance on the exact meanings of these terms.
+carrying on private practice in England and Wales as a firm at any time after 1 October 2012.2013.
+Refer to the interpretation provisions in Rule 3 and the SRA Handbook Glossary 2012 (the Glossary) and to the definitions in the Glossary for guidance on the exact meanings of these terms.

-- 1.4 These Rules will apply to any indemnity period beginning on or after 1 October 2011. - Commentary: Before 1 September 2000, firms were required to take out insurance with the Solicitors Indemnity Fund.
-Since 1 September 2000, firms have been required to take out insurance in accordance with the Solicitors' Indemnity Insurance Rules.
-From 1 October 2011, firms must take out insurance in accordance with these Rules with one or more qualifying insurers.
-Continuing arrangements dealing with past claims on the Solicitors Indemnity Fund are covered in the Solicitors' Indemnity Rules and the SRA Indemnity Rules. - 1.5 The Solicitors' Indemnity Insurance Rules 2010 shall not apply in respect of any indemnity period beginning on or after 1 October 2011 but they shall remain in force in respect of the indemnity period from 1 October 2010 to 30 September 2011 inclusive subject to the provisions of Rules 19.1(a), 19.1(b), 19.1(c) and 19.1(d) below. - Commentary: You should refer to previous Solicitors' Indemnity Insurance Rules in relation to earlier indemnity periods since 1 September 2000.
-However, you should refer to Rules 19.1(a) to 19.1(d) in relation to time limits in respect of an application for a waiver of the provisions of the Solicitors' Indemnity Insurance Rules 2000 to 2010 and the SRA Indemnity Insurance Rules 2011.
+- 1.4 These Rules will apply to any indemnity period beginning on or after 1 October 2012.2013. - Commentary: Before 1 September 2000, firms were required to take out insurance with the Solicitors Indemnity Fund.
+Since 1 September 2000, firms have been required to take out insurance in accordance with the Solicitors' Indemnity Insurance Rules and SRA Indemnity Insurance Rules.
+From 1 October 2012,2013, firms must take out insurance in accordance with these Rules with one or more qualifyingparticipating insurers.
+Continuing arrangements dealing with past claims on the Solicitors Indemnity Fund are covered in the Solicitors' Indemnity Rules and the SRA Indemnity Rules. - 1.5 The SRA Indemnity Insurance Rules 20112012 shall not apply in respect of any indemnity period beginning on or after 1 October 20122013 but they shall remain in force in respect of the indemnity period from 1 October 20112012 to 30 September 20122013 inclusive subject to the provisions of Rules 19.1(a), 19.1(b), 19.1(c) and 19.1(d) below. - Commentary: You should refer to previous Solicitors' Indemnity Insurance Rules and SRA Indemnity Insurance Rules in relation to earlier indemnity periods since 1 September 2000.
+However, you should refer to Rules 19.1(a) to 19.1(d) in relation to time limits in respect of an application for a waiver of the provisions of the Solicitors' Indemnity Insurance Rules 2000 to 2010 and the SRA Indemnity Insurance Rules 2011.2011 and 2012.

-2 Citation
+Rule 2 Citation

-2.1 These Rules may be cited as the SRA Indemnity Insurance Rules 2011.
+2.1 These Rules may be cited as the SRA Indemnity Insurance Rules 2012.2013.